Gemma Collins: Early life

-Collins was born on 31 January 1981 at Oldchurch Hospital in Romford, East London.
-She is the daughter of Joan Collins (née Williams), who worked as a part-time hairdresser, and Alan Collins, the director of Unisystems Freight, an import-export shipping company.
+Gemma Clair Collins was born on 31 January 1981 at Oldchurch Hospital in Romford, East London.
+She is the daughter of Joan Collins (née Williams; 21 February 1955 — 29 July 2026), who worked as a part-time hairdresser, and Alan Collins, the director of Unisystems Freight, an import-export shipping company.
 She has an older brother named Russell, who is also a director of their father's company.
 Shortly after her birth, the family moved from a house in Collier Row and Collins was raised in Rise Park where she attended Rise Park Infant School.
 Collins described her childhood as being "filled with love" and said that although money was "tight", her father still managed to take them on family holidays and said she has "very happy memories" of her early years.

 Collins then went on to attend Frances Bardsley Academy for Girls.
 She enjoyed performing arts from a young age and attended dance lessons and stage school.
 At the age of 14, she began attending the Sylvia Young Theatre School and successfully auditioned for a part in The Sound of Music.
 Collins' mother was encouraging and said she knew that her daughter would one day become famous.
 Collins was bullied at school for being outgoing and confident, and so following the success of her father's business, her parents decided to move her to Raphael Independent School, a private school, for her final year of education.
-She left school at the age of 16 with a U in GCSE Maths.
+She left school at the age of 16 with a G in GCSE Maths.
 Reflecting on her time at school, Collins said "I remember sitting in the exam room for my maths GCSE and thinking, "I'm going to be famous, I don't need maths."